karlospn/mytechramblings-site-source-code/content/posts/profiling-a-net-app-with-dotnet-cli-diagnostic-tools.md

 - The ``collect`` command  collects a diagnostic trace from a running process.
 - The ``-p|--process-id`` parameter specifies the process id to collect the trace, in this case we're inside a docker container so the PID is always 1.
 - The ``--duration`` parameter when specified, will trace for the given timespan and then automatically stop the trace.
-- By default ``dotnet-trace`` collects CPU traces and CLR events if you want to capture instead GC collection traces you can use the ``--profile`` parameter.
+- By default ``dotnet-trace`` collects CPU traces and CLR events, if you want to capture instead GC collection traces you can use the ``--profile`` parameter.

 We're going to analyze this trace with Visual Studio also, but the trace is inside the docker container, so I'm going to copy it from inside the container to my local machine using the command:

 ``docker cp <container-id>:<path-to-the-trace> .``

-Now we open the trace with Visual Studio, and right after opening it we are prompted with the top CPU functions.
+Now we can open the trace with Visual Studio, and right after opening it we are prompted with the top CPU functions.

 ![vs-trace-top-functions](/img/vs-trace-top-functions.png)

 On this list we can see that "CalculatePrimeNumber" takes the number one spot on the list with more than 60% of CPU time.
-If we click to "Open details" we can get a more in-depth information.
+If we click on the "Open details" link we can get a more in-depth information.

 ![vs-trace-open-details](/img/vs-trace-open-details.png)

-This will list every function that .NET trace profiled and it's going to show both the total CPU and the self CPU time.
+This section lists every function that the .NET trace profiled and shows both the total CPU and the self CPU time.
 - Total CPU time: CPU time spent code in this function and in functions called by this function.
 - Self CPU time: CPU time spent executing code in this function, excluding time in functions called by this function.